geudde/attic-chest/pages/04.season-3/14.meeting-35/19.reply/docs.md

 And swear, the flame their breast that warms
 &emsp;Is more intense than Etna’s first.

-Let them declare Pieria’s Maids
+Let them declare Pieria’s maids
-&emsp;“Attempt Love’s envied song in vain”
+&emsp;“Attempt love’s envied song in vain”
 Who taught mid Pindus’ sacred shade
-&emsp;The wanton Boy his noblest strain.
+&emsp;The wanton boy his noblest strain.

 Till taught by them, his highest aim
-&emsp;Adore, at most a Shepherd’s heart,
+&emsp;Adore, at most a shepherd’s heart,
 The Muses found him better game
-&emsp;In Gods and Heroes fix’d his dart.
+&emsp;In gods and heroes fix’d his dart.

-Then Love assumed a nobler form,
+Then love assumed a nobler form,
 &emsp;And with an added radiance shone,
 His fire the purest breast might warm,
 &emsp;E’en blushing maids his darts might own.